codepath/android_guides/Creating-and-Using-Fragments.md

 </LinearLayout>
 ```

 Notice that there's a `FrameLayout` with the id of `@+id/child_fragment_container` in which the child fragment will be inserted.
-Inflation of the `ParentFragment` is within the `onCreateView` method is unchanged as outlined in earlier sections.
+Inflation of the `ParentFragment` view is within the `onCreateView` method, just as was outlined in earlier sections.
 In addition, we would also define a `ChildFragment` that would have its own distinct layout file:

 ```java
 // Top-level fragment that will contain the child